-Special Use Authorizations
+Special Use Authorizations (SUAs)

-For any requests for undesignated uses on District property, it is required to submit for a SUA from the District's Land Resources Bureau.
-The SUA submittal will be reviewed to determine the compatibility of the requested use on District conservation lands.
+For any requests for undesignated uses on District property, it is required to apply for an SUA from the District's Land Resources Bureau.
+The SUA application will be reviewed by the District to determine the compatibility of the requested use on District conservation lands.

 The types of approved SUAs on the Preserve can be categorized under recreational uses, research opportunities, and general granted access allowances.
+As previously mentioned, the approval for obtaining access to the designated trails for a mobility disabled person is also completed through the SUA process.
 Recreational uses have typically been for private events that included, but are not limited to, equestrian events, and FWC-managed youth hunts.
-As mentioned in the previous section, the research opportunities have included, but are not limited to, the study of the scrub jay, gopher tortoise, other various wildlife surveys and youth hunting events.
+As mentioned in the previous section, the research opportunities have included, but are not limited to, the study of the scrub-jay, gopher tortoise, other various wildlife surveys and youth hunting events.
 Additional granted accesses have typically been for current, adjacent property owners to traverse the Preserve to access private adjacent properties.